eduk8s-tests/lab-tkg-aws-installer/workshop/content/create-management-cluster/12-listing-the-clusters.md

 tkg get management-clusters
 ```

-You should see output similar to:
+You should see the output:

 ```
 MANAGEMENT-CLUSTER-NAME  CONTEXT-NAME                     STATUS
-tkg-mgmt-aws-20201104001924 *  tkg-mgmt-aws-20201104001924-admin@tkg-mgmt-aws-20201104001924  Success
+mgmt-cluster *           mgmt-cluster-admin@mgmt-cluster  Success
 ```

 The only management cluster you should see is the one you just created.

-If you didn't provide a name for the management cluster, a generated name will have been used.
+If a name for the management cluster hadn't been provided, a generated name will have been used.

 The '*' along side the name of the cluster indicates it is the current management cluster which subsequent actions performed using ``tkg`` will operate against.